Anna Polovetskaya

-Anna Polovetskaya (died 1111), was a Princess of Kyiv by marriage to Vsevolod I of Kiev.
+Anna Polovetskaya (died 1111) was the grand princess consort of Kiev during her marriage to Vsevolod I.

+Life

-She was the daughter of the Cuman khan.
-She married Vsevolod I in 1068.
+A daughter of a Cuman khan, she married Vsevolod I in 1068.
 In connection to the wedding, she converted from her original faith, Tengrism, to Christianity, and was given the name Anna.

-When she was widowed in 1093, she stayed in Kyiv and was regarded with great respect and reverence.
-In 1097, she was asked to act as a mediator between her warring stepsons, and managed to secure peace and a resolution of the conflict.
+When she was widowed in 1093, she stayed in Kiev.

-Her daughter, Eupraxia, became Holy Roman Empress when she married Henry IV, Holy Roman Emperor, in 1089.
+In 1097, her stepson Vladimir Monomakh besieged Sviatoslav Iziaslavych in Kiev.
+Anna, together with Nicholas, Metropolitan of Kiev and all Rus', were chosen to act as mediators.
+She managed to stop the siege and secure peace by addressing her stepson with the following words: